 Walter E. Meyer Professor Emeritus of Property and Urban Law

-Robert C. Ellickson is the Walter E. Meyer Professor Emeritus of Property and Urban Law.
+Robert C. Ellickson is the Walter E. Meyer Professor Emeritus of Property and Urban Law at Yale Law School.
 His major research interests are property, land use, housing, local government, urban history, and social norms.FULL BIOGRAPHY